Join CAST’s dynamic research and development team and help build and shape CAST's innovation research agenda!

 - Ph.D. or Ed.D. or equivalent in education, psychology, neuroscience technology or related field

-- At least 6 and up to 11 years post-doctoral experience in academic or industry job within education.
+- At least 6 and up to 11 years of post-doctoral experience in academic or industry job within education.

 - Knowledge of current education policy and practice environments.